costadev00/adap.IA/adap-ai-front-end/README.md

 - Atomic Components: Simple components, such as buttons or inputs, used throughout the application.
 - Page Components: Larger structures representing entire pages of the application.

-## Contribution

-Contributions are welcome!
-If you have suggestions or find any issues, feel free to open an issue or submit a pull request.
-Please follow coding best practices and write a brief description of your changes in the PR.

-## License

-This project is licensed under the MIT License.
-This means you can use, modify, and distribute it freely, as long as you mention the original license.